-Four 1620 Watt power supplies are used to provide the power for all serverboards.
-Each serverboard however, can be shut down independently of the others with the power button on its own control panel.
+Four 1280 Watt power supplies are used to provide the power for all serverboards.
+Each serverboard however, can be shut down independently of the other with the power button on its own control panel.

-SATA Drives
+SAS/SATA Backplane/Drives

-As a system, the FatTwin F618R2-FT supports the use of two (2) SATA HDD's serverboard trays per node for a total of sixteen (16) HDD drives in the system.
-These drives are hot-swappable.
-Consequently, RAID setup is limited to a two-drive scheme (RAID cannot be spread across all drives).
-See Chapter 6 for the logical hard drive and node configuration.
+As a system, the FatTwin F628R3-RTB+/R72B+ supports the use of thirty-two (32) SAS/SATA drives.
+Each of the eight backplanes in the system (one for six drives and one for two for each node) works to apply system-based control for power and fan speed functions, yet at the same time logically connects a set of eight SAS/SATA drives to each backplane/serverboard.
+Consequently, RAID setup is limited to an eight-drive scheme (RAID cannot be spread across all drives).
+See the Drive Bay Installation/Removal section in Chapter 6 for the logical hard drive and node configuration.